neams-th-coe/cardinal/doc/content/source/tallies/scores_triggers.md

-Cardinal supports several tally scores which can be specified in the `tally_score` parameter when adding a tally.
+Cardinal supports several tally scores which can be specified in the `score` parameter when adding a tally.
 Options include:

 - `heating`: total nuclear heating